-Although the minivan is a bit faster at 7.5 hours, it’s double the price of the bus with rates from 1,750 MXN ($83).
+Although the minivan was a bit faster at 7.5 hours, it was double the price of the bus with rates from 1,750 MXN ($89).
 We don’t think it’s worth it since buses are already very comfortable and are more spacious.
-But if you really want to check out the minivan rides from Palenque to Bacalar, you can visit the Maya Shuttle website.

-There is only one bus operating from Palenque to Bacalar and this is operated by AU.
+There is only one bus operating from Palenque to Bacalar, which is operated by AU.

 The bus trip from Palenque to Bacalar takes a little over 9 hours.
 This already includes scheduled stops at Emiliano Zapata, Escarcega and Chetumal to pick up and drop off passengers.
 These stops are the main reason buses take longer than minivans.

 The first bus from Palenque to Bacalar is also the last bus of the day.
 There is no more next trip.
-It’s best to book your tickets online ahead of time to be guaranteed a seat.
-You can find cheap bus tickets on ClickBus, which usually offers discounted rates.
+It’s best to book your tickets online in advance to be assured of a seat.
+You can find cheap bus tickets on BookAway.

-Buses going to Bacalar depart from Palenque’s central bus terminal, located in the town centre and only a 10-minute walk from the main square.
+Buses going to Bacalar depart from Palenque’s central bus terminal in the town centre, just a 10-minute walk from the main square.

 The bus will drop you off at ADO Bacalar, just on the town’s main road.

 Taxis in Bacalar are not metered so before getting in, agree on the rate with the driver.
-Rates to the beach lagoon and anywhere within the city limits should be about 60 MXN ($2.85) and 130 MXN ($6).
+Rates to the beach lagoon and anywhere within the city limits should be between 60 MXN ($3.05) and 130 MXN ($6.50).